micro-nova/AmpliPi/docs/manual/TROUBLESHOOTING.md

 3. Click the **Older Releases** tab
 4. Select the release you would like to use from the dropdown menu
 5. Click the **Start Update** button

-## Reimaging AmpliPro
-For directions on how to bring AmpliPro system back to a previous version, scan the QR labeled "Reimaging Instructions" on the links page at the start of this manual: